pirjoelbrecht-mizzion/Lovable/ONE_YEAR_IMPORT_LIMITATION.md

 const filteredEntries = filterResult.accepted;

 if (filteredEntries.length === 0) {
-  toast('All entries were older than 2 years and were filtered out', 'error');
+  toast('All entries were older than 1 year and were filtered out', 'error');
   return;
 }
 ```